An Update On The Rare Earths Sector And Some Promising Rare Earths Stocks To Consider

 Arafura Resources [ASX:ARU] [GR:REB] (OTCPK:ARAFF) - Price = AUD 0.09

-Arafura Resources 100% own the Nolans rare earth project 135kms from Alice Springs in the Northern Territory of Australia.
-The Company states that "the Nolans project contains one of the world’s largest neodymium and praseodymium deposits."
+Arafura Resources 100% owns the Nolans rare earth project 135kms from Alice Springs in the Northern Territory of Australia.
+The Company states that "the Nolans project contains one of the world's largest neodymium and praseodymium deposits."
 The deposit contains a JORC 2012-compliant Mineral Resources of 56 million tonnes at an average grade of 2.6% total rare earth oxides (TREO).
 26.4% of the mix is represented by NdPr.
 CapEx is estimated at $USD 680m for a 30+ year mine life with an estimated OpEx of US$6.23/kg TREO.
 The Company looking to raise funds to get the project started.

 Market cap is A$88m.
 You can read the latest company presentation here.